 Although you can browse most of our webpages without providing any personal data, in some cases personal information is required to be able to deliver your requested online services.

 An online service of this website is a tool to improve communication between citizens, companies and the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology.

 On websites for which such information is required, details in the respective notes provide information about the use of your data.

 Getting in contact with us

-If you do not wish to receive cookies, you can set up your browser to inform you before a cookie is stored on your computer, giving you the chance to decide whether or not to accept is.
+If you do not want this, you can set up your browser so that it informs you before a cookie is set on your computer, and you can allow the setting in individual cases.

 However, deactivating cookies may affect the functionality of our website.

 Server log files

 When you visit our website, information transmitted by your browser will be automatically saved by us or by our service providers in so-called server log files.
 This is mainly done to optimise our website with regard to system performance, user-friendliness, creation of statistics, and to realise, prevent and investigate possible attacks on our website.